Introduction to Configuring ADF Faces

 ·

-Context parameter javax.faces.STATE_SAVING_METHOD
+Context parameter javax.faces.STATE_SAVING_METHOD set to client

-The following is configured in the web.xml
+The following is configured in the web.xmlfile for all applications

 that use ADF Faces: